silvamaycon/Am-I-a-well-rounded-PHP-Developer-/README.md

-# Welcome to your final test.
-Now it's time to show what you are really being called to do.
+# Now it's time to show your knowledge in practice and demonstrate what you are really being asked to do.

 Are you a well rounded PHP Developer?